daviscld/20440-Project/README.md

 with the 20.440 class project.

 ## Data
-Data used are publicly available and found in GEO at:
+Data used are publicly available and found in GEO, accession number GSE99480.
-GSE99480

-The associated paper is:
+Original data come from:

 Manni M, Gupta S, Ricker E, Chinenov Y et al. Regulation of age-associated B cells by IRF5 in systemic autoimmunity.
 Nat Immunol 2018 Apr;19(4):407-419.
 DOI 10.1038/s41590-018-0056-8

-Data are log2 cpm gene counts generated from flow cytometry-selected age-associated B cells from 2 wild-type mice and 2 mice with double-knock outs in the SWEF-family proteins.
+Data are log2 cpm (counts/million counts) gene counts generated from flow cytometry-selected age-associated B cells from 2 wild-type mice and 2 mice with double-knock outs in the SWEF-family proteins.
+Data include authors' original differential expression results using EDGER, but this analysis is re-done using limma in this project.

 ## Folder structure
 Figures generated are stored in a Figures subfolder, data are stored in the